Is Vegan Gluten Free? What You Need to Know From a Dietitian

 • Insoluble fiber -Vegan Gluten Free Examples: beans, lentils, nuts.

-• Protein – Vegan Gluten Free Examples: legumes (including beans, lentils, chickpeas, soy, peas), quinoa, nuts, pumpkin and sunflower seeds.
+• Protein – Vegan Gluten Free Examples: legumes (including beans, lentils, chickpeas, soy, peas), quinoa, nuts.

 Lastly, some individuals may need additional supplementation on top of a healthy diet.
 For example, vegans must have a plan in place to get adequate vitamin B12.
 Talk to your doctor about supplement questions.

-I hope this article cleared up some confusion for you!
+I hope this article was super informative for ya!

-If you found it helpful, you might be interested in some of my other posts answering your questions about what’s vegan and what’s not!
-Including:
+If you found it helpful, you might be interested in some of my other posts in the Vegan Food and Nutrition Library (blog).
+I also have a podcast featuring other vegan identifying dietitians.

 Leave a Comment